Adam Buxton: With Joe Cornish

 Buxton's first television appearance was in an episode of Channel 4's Takeover TV.
 In 1995, he hosted the show itself.
 Buxton and Joe Cornish formed the comedy duo Adam and Joe, and with the production company World of Wonder created The Adam and Joe Show for Channel 4.
 It ran for four series from 1996 to 2001.
-In 1999, The Adam and Joe Book, a spin-off book written by Buxton and Cornish, was published.
+In 1999, The Adam and Joe Book, written by Buxton and Cornish, was published.
 Buxton and Cornish presented radio shows on Xfm and later BBC Radio 6 Music, which won a Silver Sony Award for Best Entertainment Programme in 2012.

 Solo work

 Buxton co-wrote and acted in the Channel 4 mini-series The Last Chancers, broadcast in December 2004.
 In April 2003, for the 10th anniversary of the record label Warp Records, Buxton held a retrospective show at the BFI Southbank cinema in London.
 In 2005, he performed character-driven comedy at Edinburgh Festival, with a show entitled I, Pavel, for which he grew a large beard.

 Buxton appeared as a future version of himself in the BBC Two comedy series Time Trumpet, which began a six-part series in August 2006.
 In 2007, he portrayed the journalist Tim Messenger in Edgar Wright's film Hot Fuzz.
 He also appeared in the film Stardust, replacing Noel Fielding, who was ill.
 Buxton appeared in the BBC Three comedy sketch show Rush Hour, which premièred on 19 March 2007.
 He also featured in the 2007 film Son of Rambow as a teacher.

 Buxton has collaborated on several occasions with the band Radiohead.
 He assisted with a 2007 webcast from their studio, directed the videos for their 2008 singles "Jigsaw Falling into Place" and "Nude" with Garth Jennings, and created a video vignette for their 2016 album A Moon Shaped Pool.

 Buxton released a number of videos on YouTube, and was commissioned to produce a pilot for the BBC based around work of this kind.
 It was broadcast as MeeBOX on BBC Three in June 2008.
 Buxton guest-starred in the 2011 film The External World by David O'Reilly.
 In January 2010, Buxton appeared in the BBC comedy The Persuasionists.